The Raw & the Cooked (album): Singles

-Although "Ever Fallen in Love" was already released as a single in 1986 to promote the Something Wild soundtrack, reaching number nine on the UK Singles Chart, and number 19 on the German Singles Chart, "She Drives Me Crazy" was released as the official lead single on New Year's Day 1989, a month before the album, with two music videos, the most notable of which was the triple VMA-nominated directed by Philippe Decouflé which featured performers in unusual costumes, including two identical dancers with completely different coloured-outfits, as well as a person with a television on their head, bearing similarities to Decouflé's only other music video, that of New Order's "True Faith".
+Although "Ever Fallen in Love" was already released as a single in 1986 to promote the Something Wild soundtrack, reaching number nine on the UK Singles Chart, and number 19 on the German Singles Chart, "She Drives Me Crazy" was released as the official lead single in December 1988, a month before the album, with two music videos, the most notable of which was the triple VMA-nominated directed by Philippe Decouflé which featured performers in unusual costumes, including two identical dancers with completely different coloured-outfits, as well as a person with a television on their head, bearing similarities to Decouflé's only other music video, that of New Order's "True Faith".

-The crossover success of "She Drives Me Crazy" in the US was considered unusual; initially, the song was only successful on college radio and alternative radio, following in the footsteps of "Suspicious Minds" and "Johnny Come Home" from the band's first album; however, the song soon became very popular on urban radio, "in between Bobby Brown and Tone-Lõc."
+The crossover success of "She Drives Me Crazy" in the US was considered unusual; initially, the song was only successful on college radio and alternative radio, following in the footsteps of "Suspicious Minds" and "Johnny Come Home" from the band's first album; however, the song soon became very popular on urban radio, "in between Bobby Brown and Tone-Lōc."
 Rob Tannenbaum said that, in doing so, "the Cannibals achieved the rare trick of bridging these two formats as a result of the transitions that took place in the band between albums."
 The song's multi-format compatibility and MTV airplay ultimately landed the single at number one in the US in mid-April where it resided for one week.
 The song also reached number one in Australia, Austria, Canada, New Zealand, and Spain, and number five on the UK Singles Chart.

-"Good Thing" was released as the third single on 14 April 1989.
-It was another number-one single in the US and Canada, and also reached number seven in the UK and number four in New Zealand and Ireland, "Don't Look Back", released on 25 August 1989, reached number 11 in the US and number 34 in the UK, whilst fifth single "I'm Not the Man I Used to Be", released in November 1989, spent eight weeks on the UK Singles Chart, peaking at number 20. whilst also reaching the top 30 in Austria and the Netherlands, and number 54 in the US.
-"I'm Not Satisfied" was released as the sixth single on 8 February 1990 and reached number 46 in the UK and number 90 in the US.
-In October 1990, the seventh single, "It's OK (It's Alright)", reached number 44 in Germany, and in December 1996, "Tell Me When" was released in France but did not chart.
+"Good Thing" was released as the second single on 3 April 1989.
+It was another number-one single in the US and Canada, and also reached number seven in the UK and number four in New Zealand and Ireland, "Don't Look Back", released on 7 August 1989, reached number 11 in the US and number 34 in the UK, whilst fourth single "I'm Not the Man I Used to Be", released in November 1989, spent eight weeks on the UK Singles Chart, peaking at number 20. whilst also reaching the top 30 in Austria and the Netherlands, and number 54 in the US.
+"I'm Not Satisfied" was released as the fifth single on 8 February 1990 and reached number 46 in the UK and number 90 in the US.
+In October 1990, the sixth single, "It's OK (It's Alright)", reached number 44 in Germany, and in December 1996, "Tell Me What" was released in France but did not chart.